evandropomatti/botframework-bots/README.md

 ## To run the bot

+Choose your storage strategy according to the [storage factory](factories/storageFactory.js).

+- Option 1: Memory

-- Create a Cosmos DB instance:
+- Option 2: Cosmos DB:

     ```s
     az login